mattcam3r0n/paperjs-test/notes.md

 Next Steps
 * rough out views and header transitions
+  * Home
+    * prompts for login if not authenticated
+    * if authenticated, show recent drills, new drill link, help info, etc
+    * Header shows links to Help, Admin (if admin)
+  * Design
+    * only accessible if authenticated
+    * Header shows File/Edit/Help menus (maybe Admin)
+  * Admin
+    * user list
+    * can i query pinpoint analytics? or just use aws dashboard?
 * where should playback controls go?  eg, step forward, back, beginning etc.
   * flyout?  seems awkward
   * button bar below or above field?